lbain/lucybain/source/blog/2014/12-13-hoisting.md

 ---
-title: 'JS: Explain "hoisting"'
+title: 'JS: Explain “hoisting”'
 tags: js, interview-questions
 ---

 I'm continuing my series of [JS interview questions](https://github.com/h5bp/Front-end-Developer-Interview-Questions#js).
 These posts are proving very good practice for the interviews I'm doing!

-## Explain "hoisting"
+## Explain “hoisting”

-Hoisting is when a JS declaration is lifted ("hoisted") to the top of it’s scope by the JS interpreter.
+Hoisting is when a JS declaration is lifted (“hoisted”) to the top of it’s scope by the JS interpreter.
 What this really means is that a variable or function isn't necessarily declared where you think it is.
 Understandably, this can cause problems.
 Variables and functions are hoisted differently, as we'll see below.

 **Hoisting variables**